-[Section X.] And be it further enacted by the authority aforesaid, That the said wardens, or a majority of them, shall and they are hereby authorized and empowered from time to time to make such rules and orders as shall be useful and necessary for the governing and better regulating the pilots aforesaid, and to impose and lay any fine for the breach of such orders and rules not exceeding the sum of ten pounds, to be recovered before any two justices of the peace in manner aforesaid, which said rules and orders shall be inviolably observed and executed by all persons concerned according to the tenor, true intent and meaning thereof, provided they be not repugnant to the laws of England or this government and shall be approved of by the speaker of assembly, chief justice and attorney general of this province under their hands and seals.
+[Section X.] And be it further enacted by the authority aforesaid, That the said wardens, or a majority of them, shall and they are hereby authorized and empowered from time to time to make such orders and rules as shall be necessary and useful for the governing and better regulating the pilots aforesaid, and to impose and lay any fine for the breach of such orders and rules not exceeding ten pounds, to be recovered before any two justices of the peace in manner aforesaid, which said orders and rules shall be inviolably observed and executed by all persons concerned according to the tenor, true intent and meaning thereof, provided they be not repugnant to the laws of England or this government, and shall be approved of by the speaker of assembly, chief justice and attorney general of this province under their hands and seals.

 [Section XI.]
-And be it further enacted by the authority aforesaid, That before the said wardens take upon themselves the office of wardens each and every of them shall take an oath or affirmation:
+And be it further enacted by the authority aforesaid, That before the said wardens take upon themselves the office of wardens, each and every of them shall take an oath or affirmation: